-Upon completion of this offering, 37,527,695 shares of our common stock will be outstanding (or 38,465,195 shares of common stock will be outstanding assuming exercise in full of the underwriters' option to purchase additional shares), based on our shares outstanding as of September 30, 2023.
+Upon completion of this offering, shares of our common stock will be outstanding (or shares of common stock will be outstanding as a ditional shares), based on our shares outstanding as of , 2024.
 All shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended (the "Securities Act"), unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-The resale of 31,277,695, or approximately 100% of our outstanding shares of common stock, after giving effect to the Reorganization, reverse stock-split and conversion of redeemable convertible preferred stock into shares of common stock, but before giving effect to this offering, is currently prohibited or otherwise restricted as a result of securities law provisions, market standoff agreements entered into by our stockholders with us, unit purchase agreement lock-ups, or lock-up agreements entered into by our stockholders with the underwriters.
-However, subject to applicable securities law restrictions and excluding shares of restricted common stock that were issued and outstanding as of the date of this prospectus will be able to be sold in the public market beginning 180 days after the date of this prospectus.
-Shares of unvested restricted common stock that were issued and outstanding as of the date of this prospectus will become available for sale immediately upon the vesting of such shares, as applicable, and the expiration of any applicable market stand-off or lock-up agreements.
-Shares issued upon the exercise of stock options pursuant to future awards that may be granted under toose plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market stand-off and lock-up agreements.
-Act.
-For more information see the section entitled "Sha
+The result of the remaining , or approximately % of our outstanding shares after this offering, is currently prohibited or otherwise restricted as a result of securities law provisions, market standoff agreements entered into by our stockholders with us, unit purchase agreement lock-ups, or lock-up agreements entered into by our stockholders with us on this prospectus.
+Shares of unvested, these shares will be able to be sold in the public market beginning 180 days after the date of this prospectus.
+Shares of start experiments.
+Shares issued upon the exercise of stock options pursuant to future awards that may be granted under our equity incentive plans or pursuant to future awards granted under our equity incentive plans or pursuant to future awards granted under our equity incentive plans or pursuant to future agreements and Rule 144 and Rule 701 under the Securities Act.
+For more information see the section entitled "Shares Eligible for Future Sale" included elsewhere in this prospectus.